maxarm1007/London-House-Prices-Analysis-Prediction/README.md

 # London House Prices Analysis Prediction

-This project analyzes and predicts house prices in London using machine learning techniques.
+This project analyses and predicts house prices in London using machine learning techniques.
 The dataset contains various features about properties, including prices and addresses.

 <h2>Key Features:</h2>